 Samford University’s Department of Healthcare Administration and Informatics is dedicated to creating leaders who embrace servant leadership and demonstrate a commitment to Christian values and principles through serving the community.
-The department is comprised of two undergraduate majors and two graduate degrees, along with a joint degree program offered with Samford's Brock School of Business, McWhorter School of Pharmacy, and within the School of Public Health.
+The department is comprised of two undergraduate majors and two graduate degrees, along with joint degree programs offered with Samford's Brock School of Business, McWhorter School of Pharmacy, and within the School of Public Health.

 The M.H.A. program has helped me grow into a well-round, responsible and driven student.
 It has helped me explore my interests and strengthen my weaknesses.Alan Troxell, B.S. in Healthcare Administration, '18, Master of Healthcare Administration '20, School of Public Health

 Students in all four degree programs are expected to complete service-learning projects through student-led projects, department-led projects and independent endeavors.
 To fully serve a community, leaders must know the community.

 Undergraduate Majors and Minors

 This undergraduate degree prepares students for entry-level management position in healthcare organizations or admission into a graduate program.
 The degree allows graduates to join the workforce in a variety of areas including fellowships, hospitals, clinics, public health department, consulting firms, insurance agencies and government entities.